 The myrosacea support programme is supported in part by an educational grant from Galderma (UK) Ltd. The content is independent of and not influenced by Galderma (UK) Ltd and editorial control remains with talkhealth.
 No personal details will be shared with the supporting company.

-* All content provided in the myrosacea Patient Support Programme (PSP) has been written by both medical professionals and talkhealth and certified by the Information Standard, based on available medical evidence (sources of evidence available on request) and is for information purposes only.
+All content provided in the myrosacea support programme has been written by both medical professionals and talkhealth and certified by the Information Standard, based on available medical evidence (sources of evidence available on request) and is for information purposes only.
 It does not constitute a replacement for professional medical advice.
-If you are concerned about any aspects of your health or wish to discuss something you have read within the PSP, you should make an appointment to see your doctor.
+If you are concerned about any aspects of your health or wish to discuss something you have read within the support programme, you should make an appointment to see your doctor.
 You should always seek medical advice before changing your treatment routine. talkhealth does not endorse any specific products, brands, or treatments.